Craig-Lyndon Interpolation for the Logic of Here and There with a Variation of Mints' Sequent System: Interpolating Sequent Systems -- Maehara's Method

-\section{Interpolating Sequent Systems -- ``Maehara's Method''}
+\section{Interpolating Sequent Systems -- Maehara's Method}

-We will use a common technique for interpolation with sequent systems, which is sometimes called \name{Maehara's method}.\footnote{Maehara's original publication \cite{maehara:1960} from 1960 is in Japanese.
-The method is also presented in Takeuti's monograph \cite{takeuti:book:1987}, in Smullyan's book \cite{smullyan:book:1968}, and in the monograph by Troelstra and Schwichtenberg \cite{troelstra:schwichtenberg:2000}.
-Fitting \cite{fitting:book:foar:1995} adapted it to analytic tableaux.
-(Another early proof-based method, with semantic tableaux, is contained in Beth's monograph from 1959 \cite{beth:book:foundations:1959}.)
-The recent volume on Craig interpolation \cite{taci} includes presentations of various methods for Craig interpolation in classical and non-classical logics.} As basis for interpolation we take a sequent system of the G3 family \cite[Sect.~3.5]{troelstra:schwichtenberg:2000}, where structural rules are absorbed.
+Our method for Craig-Lyndon interpolation for HT operates by first computing for two given \htforms $A, B$ a Craig-Lyndon interpolant $C'$ that is a \nhnnf.
+This is done with \name{Maehara's method} \cite{maehara:1960,takeuti:book:1987,smullyan:book:1968,troelstra:schwichtenberg:2000}, a common technique for extracting an interpolant from a sequent proof.
+We briefly outline this technique in the context of classical propositional logic.
+As basis we take a sequent system of the G3 family \cite[Sect.~3.5]{troelstra:schwichtenberg:2000}, where structural rules are absorbed.
 Interpolant construction is then specified through axioms and rules for a generalization of sequents, so-called \defname{split-sequents}, which have the form

 In a split-sequent each formula occurrence that is a member of the antecedent or of the succedent (antecedent and succedent are multisets) is labeled with a \defname{provenance} $\in \{\LL, \RR\}$.
 We write the multiset of the members of the antecedent with provenance $\LL$ ($\RR$) as $\X^\LL$ ($\X^\RR$), and, analogously, the multiset of the members of the succedent with provenance $\LL$ ($\RR$) as $\Y^\LL$ ($\Y^\RR$).
 We write $\X$ for $\X^\LL, \X^\RR$ and $\Y$ for $\Y^\LL, \Y^\RR$.